 Fires of Perdition was a game I’ve wanted to run for a while, and is set in the Midwinter Expanse.
-The group will play Adeptus Arbites (wh40k Judges), solving crimes in the hive city of Perdition.
+The group play Adeptus Arbites (wh40k Judges), solving crimes in the hive city of Perdition.
 I though its would be fun to run a game that didn’t focus on Chaos, Daemons, or Xenos – instead one that focused on dealing with the realities of the 41st Millennium – crime, social unrest, and good ole-fashioned bad guys.
 For more information, there’s more detail on the ORC Edinburgh Wiki here.
 It’s also given me some ideas for the Mutant Chronicles Dark Symmetry campaign.

 What’s interesting (to me, anyway) is that I’m using the “Only War” wh40k RPG for Fires of Perdition.
 This might seem an unusual choice, as Only War focuses upon Imperial Guard, not the Adeptus Arbites, which you can play in Dark Heresy.
 There is method in my madness however.
 Dark Heresy is a flawed book and it has taken several volumes for Fantasy Flight to get the balance right.
 I’ve played through most of the wh40k RPGs from Fantasy Flight.
 I’ve a number of criticisms of the books that are more layout related and setting specific – such as being properly laid out, a better index, etc.